 Toshiba International Corporation Employees understand that a facet of our business is energy consumption.
 Manufacturing some of the world's finest motors, drives, and UPS systems consumes energy.
 Employees have energy saving initiatives such as "Lights Out When You're Out" which promotes the conservation of energy, by turning off lights and other electrical products, when they are not in use.

 Efficiency through design is also another key element that TIC utilizes.
 As new systems are developed or old ones replaced, our teams work to evaluate the process and review the potential for more efficient designs.
-Recently TIC replaced one of our welding processes, which reduced energy usage.
-HVAC equipment and zones continue to be refined, and we now have an operational photovoltaic system installed at our Houston facility.

 CO2 Emissions